stackbuffer/ads/README.md

 # ADS - Audio Data Storage

-currently it can generate `WAV` files using `generatewav.py` file and can decode bit at a rate of `10ms per bit`
+Run `pip install -r requirements.txt` to install the required libraries

+then run `generatewav.py` file and enter information to generate a `.wav` file.
+Run the `audio.ipynb` file in jupyter notebook to decode the data.

+each frequency tone plays for `10ms`

-still need to implement error detection methods such as CRC
+I still need to implement error detection methods such as parity bits or CRC.